 This pyramid visualizes the three essential capabilities required to prevent supply chain issues from escalating into supply chain disruptions:

 Capability One: Actionable Issue Visibility for Managers and Executives Across the Extended Enterprise

 Dashboards provide real-time visibility into all supply chain issues across the extended enterprise.
 Managers and executives at both your company and across your supply chain partners get full visibility into incidents, trends, and the resolution status.
 Unlike most scorecards that report on what happened in the past, dashboards provide status of active resolution processes.
 You and your supply chain partners work from a single source of shared truth as you collaborate to resolve issues.
 And leadership teams have the visibility they need to apply additional resources when the situation demands it.

-Capability Two: Use the Right Team
+Capability Two: Assign the Right Team of Subject Matter Experts

 - Direct Material Supplier Incidents

 The Benefits of Digitalizing Supply Chain Issue Management